-You register for only one course.
+Students register for only one course.
 New York Summer Intensives are rigorous, and students must expect to do substantial work daily in preparation for class.
-Taking other courses and/or working a full-time job at the same time are not recommended.
-A part-time job might be possible, depending on your personal ability to manage your time and responsibilities.
+Taking other courses and/or working a full-time job while you are enrolled in a summer intensive course is not recommended.
+You may be able to hold a part-time job, depending on your ability to manage your time and responsibilities.

-Each course taps the resources of New York City in its own way, and students will have opportunities to take advantage of these resources on their own and with their peers.
+In some courses, field trips may be scheduled outside of regular hours.
+Each course taps the resources of New York City in its own way, but students will have opportunities to take advantage of these resources with their peers and on their own.

 Policies and Procedures